 Should I Defer Admission or Take a Leave of Absence?

-Have your circumstances changed over the past year due to the pandemic?
+Have your personal or financial circumstances changed over the past few years due to the pandemic?
 Do you need to take a temporary pause on your college journey to focus on your family, finances, or yourself?
 Don’t worry!
 You’ve got options.
 Deferring your admission to college or taking a leave of absence can grant you the flexibility to take needed time for yourself without giving up your place at your college.
 Here’s the difference between deferring admission and taking a leave of absence, why you might consider them, and how to keep the momentum going to return to school and finish your degree!

-If you were going to start college this year but need some time off before starting, you’ll want to consider deferring your admission.
+If you were going to start college this fall but need some time off before starting, you’ll want to consider deferring your admission.
 You must accept your offer of admission first before you request to defer it!
 This way, they’ll hold your spot for you, and in most cases you will not have to re-apply when you’re ready to start college.

 Here are some important things to ask your university admissions office before you defer your acceptance:

 - Will deferring affect my financial aid package?

 - Will I need to document my time spent away from school?

 - What will I need to start school next year?